LWRC M6: M6 Individual Carbine

+The system used a monoforged rail system that was forged as part of the upper receiver.
+The system uses a slight extension of the foreend of the upper receiver that attaches the handguard, unlike traditional systems that utilize a barrel nut to connect the handguard system to the upper receiver.
+This results in greater stability and higher durability.

 IC comes standard with a Magpul MOE pistol grip, and either a Magpul stock or a proprietary compact stock.
-The M6-IC was not down selected as part of the competition.

 Six8

 The Six8 is a derivative of the M6-series with variants conforming to the M6A2, M6A2 SPR and PSD but engineered specifically around the 6.8×43mm SPCII round.

 LWRCI partnered with ATK and Magpul to develop the Six8 to fulfill a large overseas military contract.
 ATK developed the contract ammunition, a 90-grain Gold Dot round optimized for short-barreled rifles.
 Magpul created a larger variation of their PMAG magazine, called the "Black Widow," with a blood-red follower for the 6.8mm round.
 The upper and lower receivers were developed specifically to fit this Magpul magazine and optimized around the 6.8×43mm round.

 The flagship model of the Six8 series is the UCIW which features an 8.5-inch barrel.
 The A2 and SPR variations feature longer barrel lengths including 12.7, 14.7, and 16.1 inches.
 Weapons of this series come standard with Magpul MOE pistol grips, LWRCI proprietary compact stocks, and iron sights.

+Adoption

+The M6A2 was an approved personal purchase duty carbine of the United States Drug Enforcement Administration in a special configuration called the M6A2 D-DEA, however, it is not standard issue.

+The M6A2 UCIW (Ultra Compact Individual Weapon) was adopted around 2012 in limited numbers by the UK Special Forces.
+The 7-inch (178 mm) barrel and the overall length of the carbine at 22-inches (559 mm) met the key requirement in the UKSF trials that produced the weapon, which competed successfully for the British contract against the HK416C.

+The 5.56×45mm NATO UCIW weighs 6.25 lbs and is apparently intended for use by UKSF dog handlers, team leaders, signallers and for use in vehicles and whilst conducting covert reconnaissance and close protection, replacing the 9×19mm Parabellum MP5K machine pistol in the latter role.
+The weapon is often seen in Afghanistan with a SureFire suppressor and either an Aimpoint, Trijicon, or EO Tech optic.

+It was developed for the United States Marine Corps' Infantry Automatic Rifle program, which sought to replace some M249s with a more maneuverable weapon.
+However, it was not accepted for final testing in favor of a Heckler & Koch HK416 variant.